mindey/eday/README.rst

 eday
 ====

-The `eday` package provides functions for converting between dates and epoch days.
+The `eday` package provides functions for converting between dates and epoch days (days since January 1, 1970, UTC).

+The package provides three main functions:

+1. ``from_date``: Converts a date object or ISO format string to an equivalent number of days since the epoch.
+2. ``to_date``: Converts a number of days since the epoch to a datetime object in UTC.
-Epoch days represent the number of days since the Unix epoch (January 1, 1970, UTC).
+3. ``now``: Returns the current UTC time as a number of days since the epoch.

+The ``eday`` inherits from ``float``, and adds a few conveniences for common time/date calculations (see `Advanced Usage <#advanced-usage>`_).

 Installation
 ------------